nickmvincent/cmpt419_fall2025/slides/deck3.md

 ---

-## Public and Club Goods and AI, oh my?
+## Public Goods, Club Goods and AI, oh my?

 - Data and AI outputs are typically seen as information, and therefore potentially public goods
 - Data is naturally non-rival: very cheap to copy and share, in absence of data protection laws